minjiecheng/GNN_AF/README.md

 > GCN on dataset Squirrel, in 10 repeated experiment: test acc mean = 53.5735 ± 0.6535         val acc mean = 53.961

-The default configuration runs `10` repeated experiments and reports the mean test/validation performance.
+The default configuration runs `10` repeated experiments and reports the mean test performance.

 ### Changing the Architecture